-According to our 48,392 service calls logged last year, GE is number four in terms of reliability for every appliance.
+According to over 40,000 service calls logged last year, GE is number four in terms of reliability for every appliance.
 However, it is higher than LG and Samsung for front load laundry but significantly lower than Maytag.

 GE, along with Whirlpool, is the best at handling problems after the sale with their service departments.
 Reliability is one of the most important factors to consider, especially if you are buying from a store without service.

 Read More: Should You Buy GE Smart Front Load Laundry?